 We offer three (3) advanced IR residency positions each year through the NRMP match (Program Code: 2323416A0).

-TMC IR includes rotations at UT Health institutions including Memorial Hermann Hospital in the Texas Medical Center and Lyndon B. Johnson General Hospital, as well as rotations at MD Anderson Cancer Center, Texas Children’s Hospital.
+TMC IR includes rotations at UT Health institutions including Memorial Hermann Hospital in the Texas Medical Center and Lyndon B. Johnson General Hospital, as well as rotations at MD Anderson Cancer Center and Texas Children’s Hospital.
 Residents can also choose to pursue an elective rotation at Baylor St. Lukes.

 Memorial Hermann allows for unsurpassed training in trauma, acute inpatient management, complex transplant and biliary work, interventional oncology, pediatric interventions, pain interventions, as well as close collaboration with our vascular, cardiology, and GI colleagues.

 Training at LBJ adds to this portfolio by facilitating strong exposure to PAD, dialysis interventions, amongst many other areas including involvement with the pulmonary embolism response team.

 Working at MD Anderson enables the development of expertise in cancer care and interventional oncology with exposure to countless ablation, TACE, and Y90 cases, as well as neurointerventional procedures and MSK interventions such as kyphoplasty.
 Given the patient population, trainees become familiar with portal vein embolization and working with our hepatobiliary surgeons and medical oncologists.
 There is also exposure to the sequela of advanced cancer-related complications including portal venous stenting, pulmonary embolism thrombectomy, and complex venous reconstructions.

-Additional training at Texas Children’s Hospital, Baylor St Luke’s, outpatient vein clinics, and the ability to utilize a flexible schedule component facilitates more targeted experience in areas of individual interest.
+Additional training at Texas Children’s Hospital and electives at Baylor St Luke’s and outpatient vein clinics, and the ability to utilize a flexible schedule component facilitates more targeted experience in areas of individual interest.

 PGY 1: An independently-pursued internship year with training in internal medicine, surgery or a transitional year is accepted.